 If the writer you select has a full-time job and is going to try to write your book in his spare time, I’ll tell you right now, that’s a recipe for disaster.
 You can predict that scheduling conflicts will prevent him from completing your story promptly.
 Plus, he will be tired after his day job and will have trouble giving you his best effort.

 Find a writer who has the time to work with you.
 You might also ask him how many projects he has on his plate at the moment.
 As for me, I’m comfortable working on many projects at the same time and always strive to come in ahead of schedule.
 However, I’m upfront about the time it takes to write a book.
 Eight months is a minimum requirement, but some can take up to 18 months.
 It really depends upon the amount of research required.

 A few additional steps

 Sometimes you might find that you instantly click with a ghostwriter and just know she is perfect for your project.
 However, there might be times when you’re not as confident and feel like you need more information.
 That’s understandable.
 If you have a good first interview with a ghostwriter but aren’t 100% sure about hiring her, there are a few additional actions you can take.

 It is a good idea to test your top ghostwriting candidates by requesting a sample of their writing.
 This will allow you to see how you work with them.

-You’ll need to pay for the sample you request.
+You’ll need to pay for the samples you request.
 Please never ask a candidate to write for free.
 No professional ghostwriter should agree to that (if he does, he’s far too desperate, which should be a red flag).
-However, I highly recommend that you ask him to write a few pages for you—for a fee.
-Most writers have a per word fee.
+However, I highly recommend that you ask her to write a few pages for you—for a fee.
+Most writers have a per-word fee.
 For instance, I charge a dollar per word.
 If asked to write a sample, I can produce any length desired.

 Keep in mind that there are about 250 words per page.
 So, four- to eight- pages is a good-sized sample.
 This will help you determine the skill of the ghostwriter.